The Best 4 Day Vancouver Itinerary by a Local

-The Pacific Centre, about a 10-minute walk from the start of the shops on Robson Street, has chain and luxury stores.
-High-end department stores Nordstrom and Holt Renfrew can be found in the mall along with Aldo, H&M, Apple, and many more.
+The Pacific Centre, about a ten-minute walk from the start of the shops on Robson Street, has chain and luxury stores.
+High-end department stores Nordstrom and Holt Renfrew can be found in the mall, along with Aldo, H&M, Apple, and many more.

 Joe Forte's Seafood & Chop House

-You should now have no problem deciding how to spend 4 days in Vancouver to ensure you see all the city is famous for.
-You'll go from visiting the hotspots Downtown to chilling on Vancouver's many beaches and exploring the renowned Stanley Park.
+You should now have no problem deciding how to spend four days in Vancouver to ensure you see all the city is famous for.
+You'll go from visiting downtown hotspots to chilling on Vancouver's many beaches and exploring the renowned Stanley Park.

 For more interesting articles about Canada, read: